What is DCA?

 Sodium dichloroacetate (commonly referred to as DCA) is a salt of sodium and dichloroacetatic acid.
 The formula of this compound is Cl2 CH COONa.
 The structure of the molecule is similar to a combination of table salt and vinegar.

-In normal conditions, the material, has a powder form, white color and is soluble in water.
+Under normal conditions, the material appears in powder form, white color and is soluble in water.

 Sodium dichloroacetate is not patentable and has no restrictions on being transported, it can be freely sold without serious regulations.

 The compound can be synthesized in laboratories or found as a side product in chlorinated water.
-DCA can be found naturally in a variety of red algae such as Asparagopsis taxiformis.
+DCA can be naturally aquired in a variety of red algae such as Asparagopsis taxiformis.

 Sodium dichloroacetate has received a lot of its attention by having a beneficial biological effect on living beings.